Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 - owned by a provider of social housing

-To claim a repayment of ATED you must amend your ATED return by ensuring the ‘amended return’ and ‘submitting a repayment return’ boxes are ticked.
-You must enter a reason for the repayments, for example if you’ve sold the property.
+To claim a repayment of ATED you must tick the ‘amended return’ and ‘submitting a repayment return’ boxes on your ATED return.
+You must enter a reason for the repayment, for example if you’ve sold the property.

 What to do if you disagree with an HMRC decision

 There may be times when you disagree with a decision made by HMRC.
 If this happens, you may be able to challenge the decision by appealing.
-When HMRC makes a decision, which you can appeal against, HMRC will write and tell you.
+When HMRC makes a decision they will write and tell you.

 You can appeal against: